 Bolivia is a gorgeous country, and that is why I have written a 8,500 words long comprehensive travel guide to Bolivia.

-If you want to stay for more than 30 days in Bolivia, you can get your Bolivia visa extended for another 30 days.
+If you want to stay for more than 30 days in Bolivia, get your Bolivia tourist visa extended for another 30 days.
 What if even after 60 days you find yourself lost in the Bolivian Andes?
-You can get the visa extended for another 30 days.
+Get the visa extended for another 30 days.

-What are the documents needed to extend the visa?
+What are the documents needed to extend the visa for Bolivia?

 - Original Passport and a printout of the first and the last page of your passport.

-- A copy of the passport page which has the Bolivia visa.
+- A copy of the passport page with the Bolivia visa.

-- A copy of the passport page which has the entry stamp.
+- A copy of the passport page which has the Bolivia entry stamp.

 You will have to go the Bolivian consulate in one of the big cities of Bolivia – Cochabamba, La Paz, Sucre, and Santa Cruz – to get the visa extended.

-- If you are hiking the Andes in La Paz, go here – Directions to the immigration office in La Paz.
+- Hiking the Andes in La Paz?
+Go here – Directions to the immigration office in La Paz.

-- If you are learning Spanish in Sucre, go here – Directions to the immigration office in Sucre.
+- If you are learning Spanish in Sucre, visit here – Directions to the immigration office in Sucre.

-- If you are waiting to see the Jaguars in Santa Cruz, go here – Directions to the Immigration office in Santa Cruz.
+- Waiting to see the Jaguars in Santa Cruz?
+Head this way – Directions to the Immigration office in Santa Cruz.

 During the last three days of the visa validity period.